Complete Guide to a Standard Backdrop Size for Every Occasion

 Maternity & Full-Length Portraits

-Full-body photography require generous height and width to capture both the subject and any flowing garments or accessories.
+Full-body photography requires a generous height and width to capture both the subject and any flowing garments or accessories.

 - Minimum size: 7×12 ft.